ansible/awx/docs/docsite/rst/userguide/inventories.rst

 |Inventories add group subgroup|

 .. |Inventories add group subgroup| image:: ../common/images/inventories-add-group-subgroup-added.png
+   :alt: Related Groups tab of the Groups form for inventories

 If you chose to add an existing group, available groups will appear in a separate selection window.

 |Inventories add group existing subgroup|

 .. |Inventories add group existing subgroup| image:: ../common/images/inventories-add-group-existing-subgroup.png
+   :alt: Existing group appearing in a separate selection window

 Once a group is selected, it displays as an entry in the list of groups associated with the group.